kripod/knex-orm/README.md

 Knexpress aims to provide a wrapper for every significant method of [Knex][], while keeping the ORM code overhead as low as possible.

-The project can be run natively with Node.js >=5 by using the `--es-staging` and `--use-strict` runtime flags, but in order to provide compatibility with older Node versions, the source code of the package is transpiled to ES5.

 ## Getting started

 Installing [Knex][] and at least one of its supported database drivers as peer